 1. 6 Month Entertainment Work Permit: This is the normal process and the permit is good for six months, at which time you will renew using the same process.
 It is Free.

-2. 10 day Temporary Permit: This permit is only available for first time applicants.
+2. 10 day Temporary Permit: This permit is only available for first time applicants, 15 years old and younger.
 You can only get it once.
 The process is slightly abbreviated — it is issued immediately.
 This expedited permit costs $50.
 A parent might choose this option if their child is a baby one month or older, if they are cast suddenly or if they are out of state and weren’t expecting to deal with California laws.
 You will be allowed to work for 10 days, during which time you will need to complete the normal 6 month permit application.

 3 Ways to Get A Permit